variousauthors/matching_game/NEXTSTEPS.md

     - music should become more panic the more full rows there are above "ground level" stack higher?
+[ ] fade in an alpha layer so that the title is emphasized
+    - I want to do "something" with the title screen, but need to think about it
+    - so, fade in title screen while the camera rolls back up to a blank screen?

 #### NICE TO HAVE
 [ ] Adjust speed/game feel